adil192/ricochlime/privacy_policy.md

 ## Contact

 Ricochlime is developed by Adil Hanney.
-You can contact me at adilhanney@disroot.org for any enquiries, or preferably [open an issue](https://github.com/adil192/ricochlime/issues/new) on this repo (requires a GitHub account).
+You can contact me at adilhanney@disroot.org for any enquiries, or preferably [open an issue](https://github.com/adil192/ricochlime/issues/new) on the GitHub repo (requires a GitHub account).